technomancy/leiningen/doc/PROFILES.md

 The profiles listed above are active during development, but they are unmerged before the jar and pom files are created, making them invisible to code that depends upon your project.
-The next two profile is different.

 The `:provided` profile is used to specify dependencies that should be available during jar creation, but not propagated to other code that